gwatts/pinfinder/README.md

-# iOS Restrictions Passcode Finder
+# iOS Screen Time & Restrictions Passcode Finder

 [![Build Status](https://travis-ci.org/gwatts/pinfinder.svg?branch=master)](https://travis-ci.org/gwatts/pinfinder)

-Pinfinder is a small application for Mac, Windows and Linux which attempts to to find the restrictions passcode for an iOS device (iPhone, iPad or iPod Touch) by brute force examination of its iTunes backup, without needing to jailbreak the device.
+Pinfinder is a small program for Mac, Windows and Linux which attempts to to find the screen time and/or restrictions passcode for an iOS device (iPhone, iPad or iPod Touch) from a normal backup of the device made by iTunes on your computer.

-For full details on how to use it, see https://pinfinder.net/
+See https://pinfinder.net/ for quick instructions on how to download and use it.

 **NOTE**: This program will **not** help you unlock a locked device - It can only help recover the restrictions passcode as found in `Settings -> General -> Restrictions`.
 More information about Restrictions